Dependency Injection

 IServiceCollection extensions

-Based on the current implementations for the OcelotBuilder class, the AddOcelot method adds required ASP.NET services to DI container.
-You could call another more extended AddOcelotUsingBuilder method while configuring services to build and use custom builder via an IMvcCoreBuilder object.
+Based on the current implementations for the OcelotBuilder class, the AddOcelot method adds the required ASP.NET services to the DI container.
+You could call the more extended AddOcelotUsingBuilder method while configuring services to build and use a custom builder via an IMvcCoreBuilder object.

 Signatures: